 - A greater than threefold increase in the number of workers with a high school degree and some college who would qualify—from 2.6 million currently eligible to 9.0 million totally eligible under the policy expansion.

-Learn more through our 50-state fact sheets to see how expanding the childless EITC would play out in all 50 states and the District of Columbia.
+Read our project page and fact sheets to see how expanding the childless EITC would play out in all 50 states and the District of Columbia.